3 Reasons You Haven’t Created a Will

 What Holds You Back?

 I talked to 12 different young professional families about where they currently stand, not only on wills, but on trusts and guardians as well.
 While they all agreed it was a good idea to be prepared, 5 of the 12 families still didn’t have a legally binding will.
 Many of these parents had discussed issues and arrangements related to the will, some extensively, yet they hadn’t put pen to paper.

 For most families there were three main reasons they hadn’t completed a will:

 1) Time – The two things most scarce in most young families are time and money.
 I remember the early years of babies, school, first jobs and bills as a blur of spilled milk, broken down cars and budgets.
 It was so difficult to find time to plan ahead.

 2) Money – For a lawyer to draft a will, charges range anywhere from a few hundred dollars to easily $1,000 or more.
-This upfront cost, along with hours spent in lawyers’ offices, is a major roadblock for young families.
+This upfront cost, along with hours spent in a law firm, is a major roadblock for young families.
 When groceries, rent/mortgages, soccer clubs and gasoline costs recur and increase, the time and additional cost of estate planning are almost prohibitive.

 3) Familiarity – Many Americans simply don’t have a lawyer or even know one.
 And what we do know of lawyers may only be from TV or hearsay.
 Of the families I interviewed, those who had already completed a will had used lawyers previously.
 This familiarity served as a gateway for creating their family will.